BAMeScience/Mistle/Discussion.md

   * issue: decide on bins beforhand
 * sort file beforehand, then only bit by bit
   * issue: ugly + doubles data

+## Implementation

+### Data fromats (w.i.p.)

+precursor_idx.csv
+* header: Num: <number precursors> (needed for parsing)
+* then precursors (spectrum bookmarks) line by line
+  * encoded: ID, RANK, MZ, CHARGE, PEPTIDE
+* every info that should be outputted has to be preserved here some how
+* For reconstruction, the ranking vector is reconstructed by precursor rank field while reading

+frag_idx_<X>.csv
+* TODO